 51% of UK adults say they have read a book in the last year, and it was most likely a physical book, according to Kantar data.
 34% of those adults who read books are categorised as ‘heavy readers’ – that is, those who have read 10 or more books in the past year.*

 Claire McClelland, Category Analyst for Entertainment at Kantar's Worldpanel division, says the market is looking healthy.
-“The average shopper spent £60.98 on hardback and paperback books in the past year*, which is up by £3.34 since last year.
-40.6% of the UK adult population have purchased a book in the past 12 months.”
+“The average book shopper in Great Britain spent £60.98 on hardback and paperback books in the past year**, which is up by £3.34 since last year.
+40.6% of the adult population have purchased a book in the past 12 months.”

 “The average shopper has purchased 9 physical books each in the past year, compared to 8 the year before.”

 Who is reading what?